 (2) Nothing in this section affects the operation and enforcement of a Family Court order.

-19. Enrolment register
+19. Enrolment register, principal’s duties as to

 A principal of a school must ensure that —

 (a) a register is kept showing, in respect of all students enrolled at the school, the information prescribed by the regulations; and